anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.7.1"></a>
 #### 9.5.7.1 Deliverables

-•	Completed Questionnaires (Participant and OPNFV) o	Participants and OPNFV shall be asked to provide answers to a criteria based questionnaire.
+*	Completed Questionnaires (Participant and OPNFV)
+   **	Participants and OPNFV shall be asked to provide answers to a criteria based questionnaire.
-    ** Insert link to table of participant questions here **Insert link table of OPNFV questions here
+    ** Insert link to table of participant questions here ** Insert link table of OPNFV questions here
-•	Technical Test Report (OPNFV) o	OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.
+*	Technical Test Report (OPNFV)
+   ** OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.

 <a name="9.5.8"></a>
 ### 9.5.8 Evaluation